 Diagnosis & Support

-Diagnosing Bipolar disorder is complicated condition - there's no straightforward easy way to test for it.
-If you are experiencing symptoms, it's a good idea to start by talking to your doctor.
-They may refer you to a mental health specialist, who can assess you by asking you questions, Only a mental health professional like a psychiatrist can give you a bipolar disorder diagnosis.
-If you do get diagnosed with Bipolar, you may be prescribed mediation and/or referred to support groups, for talking therapies such as counselling and CBT.
+Diagnosing Bipolar Disorder is complicated condition – there is no straightforward easy way to test for it.
+If you or someone you know are experiencing symptoms, it is a good idea to start by talking to a doctor.
+They may refer a person to a mental health specialist, who can assess them by asking questions; only a mental health professional like a psychiatrist can give a diagnosis of Bipolar Disorder.
+If an individual does get diagnosed with Bipolar, they may be prescribed mediation and/or referred to support groups, for talking therapies such as counselling and CBT.

 For Further Support

 Self-care can play an important part to helping to manage or improve mental wellbeing, such as having a healthy diet, exercising, practicing good sleep hygiene, managing stress levels and practicing relaxing techniques such as mindfulness.